pytorch/examples/README.md

 - Hogwild training of shared ConvNets across multiple processes on MNIST
 - Training a CartPole to balance in OpenAI Gym with actor-critic
 - Natural Language Inference (SNLI) with GloVe vectors, LSTMs, and torchtext
+- Convolutional Nerual Network for Text Classification with torchtext